M365 Changelog: Microsoft Teams: webinars plus new meeting registration options

 You can manage the registration feature in the Teams admin center or with PowerShell commands.
 There are three options for admin management.

-- Turn off registration for the entire tenant (set AllowMeetingRegistration to False)
+- Turn off registration for the entire tenant

 - Give select users the ability to create a registration page that supports external attendees.
 All other users would be able create a registration page for people inside the tenant.
-(Leverage the New-CsTeamsMeetingPolicy cmdlet to create a new meeting policy that includes AllowMeetingRegistration to TRUE and WhoCanRegister to Everyone and then assign that to your specific users)

 These policies are managed via PowerShell.